kyma-project/kyma-environment-broker/testing/e2e/provisioning/README.md

 ## Details

 ### End-to-End Provisioning Test
-The provisioning end-to-end test contains a broker client implementation which mocks Registry.
+The provisioning end-to-end test contains a broker-client implementation that mocks the Registry.
 It is an external dependency that calls the broker in the regular scenario.
-The test is divided into two phases:
+The test is divided into two phases: provisioning and cleanup.

 1. Provisioning